 Regaling as a mix-match bourgeois café, the vibe here is very much welcoming and reinforcing a spirit of optimism in its own way.
 Right next to the cafe is the Fumbally Stables, where the team believes that expressions come to life- more like a space for workshops, classes and other performances.
 What started as a falafel corner with a passion for food, has become a serious food location.

-The owners work with local suppliers to maintain authenticity and creativity, right from the all-day breakfast menu of avocados and beans to falafel, salads and egg specialities: The Fumbally special eggs, Green eggs and ham and the House special, which changes every week.
+The owners work with local suppliers to maintain authenticity and creativity, right from the all-day breakfast menu of avocados and beans to falafel, salads, and egg specialties: The Fumbally special eggs, green eggs and ham, and the House special, which changes every week.
 There’s a range of sides and a collection of drinks, be it hot or cold.
 A treat for a lazy morning, perhaps?

 Where: The Spire, Dublin 1 (Also at the Dublin airport & Liffey Valley SC)